garrett-ethic/scoringproject/README.md

 ngrok http 3000
 ```

-Next, log on to the Shopify Partners.
+Next, log on to the [Shopify Partners](https://www.shopify.com/partners) with Ethic Marketplace's Collaborator account.

 1. From your partner Dashboard, click Apps
 2. Choose Ethic Score